 |FOR IMMEDIATE RELEASE|

-Celator recently announced positive results from a Phase 1 clinical trial for CPX-1, the company's lead compound in clinical development as a potential therapy for patients with colorectal cancer.
-Results of the Phase 1 study were presented at the American Society for Clinical Oncology (ASCO) meeting in Atlanta on June 4, 2006.
-The Phase 2 clinical trial for CPX-1 is expected to begin next month.
-The company also announced that the FDA has approved an IND filing for CPX-351, a second combination chemotherapy based on Celator's CombiPlex technology.
-CPX-351 is in development as a potential treatment for acute myeloid leukemia.
-The company plans to begin a Phase 1 trial for CPX- 351 in late 2006.
+The company also announced that the FDA has approved an IND application for CPX-351, the second combination chemotherapy based on Celator's CombiPlex technology.
+CPX-351 is a synergistic fixed ratio combination of cytarabine and danorubicin in development as a potential treatment for acute myeloid leukemia.
+The company plans to initiate a Phase 1 study for CPX-351 in late 2006.

 # # #